The Moog Cookbook: Later years

 Moog Cookbook disbanded in 1998.
 According to Manning: "As creatively fulfilling as it was, Moog Cookbook was not financially viable.
 We weren't coming out of rave culture and house music like Daft Punk.
 Not writing original songs, we didn't see a future in continuing to make what were essentially comedy records."
 In Kehew's view: "Where [we] took it serious, Moog Cookbook was like Spinal Tap in so much as we loved the early synth sound enough that we could parody it.
 If those efforts played some small role in the larger electronic music explosion, then I'm proud of that."

 In December 2014, a limited edition Christmas EP entitled Xmas Recipes (Y Mas) was released on Bandcamp.
 The album contained the last five tracks of the duo's previous compilation album, as well as six other holiday related tracks and rarities.
-The EP was only available for five days, with the official Bandcamp page being removed on the 25th of December.
+The EP was only available for five days, with the official Bandcamp page being removed on 25 December.